 • Law and bioethics

-Included in the registration fee, the First-level short specialisation degree offers Basic Life Support (BLSD) and Advanced Cardiovascular Life Support (ACLS) courses with American Heart Association (AHA) certified instructors.
-It also guarantees the Safety course for specific risk (High Risk) according to Legislative Decree 81/08.
+Included in the registration fee, the First-level short specialisation degree offers Basic Life Support (BLSD), Advanced Cardiovascular Life Support (ACLS) courses and the course PreHospital Trauma Life Support (PHTLS) with certified instructors.
+It also guarantees the Safety course for specific risk (High Risk) according to Legislative Decree 81/08 and the possibility of taking the Pediatric Advanced Life Support (PALS) course at a discounted rate.

-Traineeship: it includes 2 stages, each one 200 hour long, between: emergency and trauma, invasive ventilation, non-invasive ventilation, vascular access, advanced hemodynamic, renal replacement therapy, brain-damaged patients, care-related infections.
-Based on the path chosen, matching critical area operating units of the University Hospital of Padua will be assigned.
-The traineeship takes place between May and September 2024, with the option of scheduling it in a facilitated manner for working students.
+Traineeship: it includes 2 stages, each one 150 hour long, between: emergency and trauma, invasive ventilation, non-invasive ventilation, vascular access, advanced hemodynamic, renal replacement therapy, brain-damaged patients, care-related infections.
+Based on the path chosen, matching critical area operating units of the University Hospital of Padua and affiliated entities (Aulss6) will be assigned.

-At the end of pre-registration, it will be the responsibility of the Master’s Secretariat to provide candidates with the selection test calendar via email.
+At the end of pre-registration, the First-level short specialisation degree‘s Secretariat will provide the candidates with the selection test calendar via email.

 Information